via The Detroit News

 Miscellaneous Minutiae

-• Be excited about the defense's potential, but remember that Michigan's defense was just as effective against the Broncos out in 2009 (no defensive scores then, though, so there's that).
+- Be excited about the defense's potential, but remember that Michigan's defense was just as effective against the Broncos out in 2009 (no defensive scores then, though, so there's that).
 Again, sample size.

-• As much as I want to see Denard smiling on national television at the Downtown Athletic Club in NYC, I'd rather see him remain in one piece come bowl season.
+- As much as I want to see Denard smiling on national television at the Downtown Athletic Club in NYC, I'd rather see him remain in one piece come bowl season.
 We'll certainly have to lean on him more as the season progresses, but I really hope that the line and tailbacks continue to progress.
 I can live with Denard's 8 carries in this one.
 In an average game, 12-15 designed runs is ideal in my humble opinion.

-• How good does Brady Hoke look compared to Brian Kelly after this weekend?
+- How good does Brady Hoke look compared to Brian Kelly after this weekend?
 Wow.
 With the omnipresence of ND football, it's hard to see potential ND recruits not being turned off by this type of behavior.
 Even at RR's most rage-filled moments, he never got nearly that bad.

-• At one point in the broadcast they mentioned Gorgeous Al professing to being "out of his comfort" zone for the first time (re: Denard), noting that he recognizes Denard's considerable talents and is excited by the different things Borges will be able to do that he hasn't done before.
+- At one point in the broadcast they mentioned Gorgeous Al professing to being "out of his comfort" zone for the first time (re: Denard), noting that he recognizes Denard's considerable talents and is excited by the different things Borges will be able to do that he hasn't done before.
 File this in the now considerably hefty "Borges Knows What He's Doing, Y'all" folder.

-• Jake Ryan!
-I figured him to be Cam Gordon's backup, but he came in with a hand in the dirt artificial turf.
+dirtartificial turf.
 To be honest, he looked like a natural there.
 Not only does he look bigger than he did in the spring when he made an impressive showing in the spring game (albeit not against the 1's), he looks quick and agile for a guy his size.
-His ability to get to Carder was one of the most pleasant surprises of the game.
+His ability to get to Carder was one of the most pleasant surprises of the game. - I wonder if that short yardage look Michigan came out in (with the tailback lined up as a fullback on that 4th&1 on the first drive) is a permanent thing and if it says anything about the fullback situation (i.e., McColgan).

-• Craig James...still terrible.
+- Craig James...still terrible.

-• Crowd noise sounded pretty solid (although it's admittedly hard to tell on TV half the time, especially with how shoddy Saturday's broadcast was), and hopefully the Big House crowd can bring that same rain-soaked tenacity into the stadium next Saturday night...yes, night.
+- Crowd noise sounded pretty solid (although it's admittedly hard to tell on TV half the time, especially with how shoddy Saturday's broadcast was), and hopefully the Big House crowd can bring that same rain-soaked tenacity into the stadium next Saturday night...yes, night.
 It's still weird to think about.
 I'll be in attendance and I couldn't be more excited to be a part of that environment.

-• No Hopkins is a bummer.
+- No Hopkins is a bummer.
 I really hope he can get out of the doghouse, because Shaw and Toussaint as a one-two, Smith as a change-up/pass catcher third down back type and Hopkins as a short yardage bruiser is one well-rounded groups of backs.

-• As frustrating as it is, the decision to end the game was the right one, from a safety perspective as well as Alex Carder's (then again, those two probably overlap).
+- As frustrating as it is, the decision to end the game was the right one, from a safety perspective as well as Alex Carder's (then again, those two probably overlap).
 This is only underscored by what happened in Morgantown yesterday, where lightning struck the stadium, and at Notre Dame on Saturday where it was seen striking in close proximity to the stadium.
-Safety first then teamwork
+Safety first then teamwork.

-• Will Campbell dropping in coverage...oddly majestic.
+- Will Campbell dropping in coverage...oddly majestic.
 The elusive fat guy touchdown from BWC would make me so unbelievably happy.
 Please make this happen Greg Mattison.

-• Dear Mother Nature...chill out.
+- Dear Mother Nature...chill out.

 No comments: